Generalizable Humanoid Manipulation with 3D Diffusion Policies

 Limitations

-(2) The RealSense L515 depth sensor produces noisy point clouds, showing the need for better perception techniques.
+(2) The depth sensor still produces noisy and inaccurate point clouds, limiting the performance of iDP3.

-(3) Collecting fine-grained manipulation skills, like turning a screw, is time-consuming due to teleoperation limitations with Apple Vision Pro.
+(3) Collecting fine-grained manipulation skills, such as turning a screw, is time-consuming due to teleoperation with AVP; systems like Aloha~\cite{zhao2023aloha} are easier to collect dexterous manipulation tasks at this stage.

-(4) We avoided using the robot's lower body, as maintaining balance is still a challenge.
+(4) We avoided using the robot's lower body, as maintaining balance is still challenging due to the hardware constraints brought by current humanoid robots.

 BibTeX